jwergieluk/wergieluk-com/content/posts/binary-sequences.md

 * Is a given sequence a random noise or is there some underlying pattern.
 * In particular, I am interested in testing whether there is a dependence between the events.
 Do these events tend to occur in clusters?
+* List required knowledge
+* What are we going to learn here?

 ## Probabilistic formulation of the problem.